30/10/2019 0 Comments

 don't overthink things, unlike us humans!

-MC: I just feel that you can
+CB: I just feel that you can

 always rely on your animals and they are all so beautiful.
 I want to capture